microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

         **HostFrameFetchStart** *(integer)*
             The result of the `PerformanceTiming.fetchStart`_ attribute, if the browser supports the `W3C NavigationTiming API`_.
-If the NavigationTiming API is not supported by the browser, this is 0.
+If the NavigationTiming API is not supported by the browser, this must be 0.

         **RedirectCount** *(integer)*
             The result of the `PerformanceNavigation.redirectCount`_ attribute, if the browser supports the `W3C NavigationTiming API`_.
-If the NavigationTiming API is not supported by the browser, this is 0.
+If the NavigationTiming API is not supported by the browser, this must be 0.

 .. _W3C NavigationTiming API: http://www.w3.org/TR/navigation-timing/
 .. _PerformanceTiming.fetchStart: http://www.w3.org/TR/navigation-timing/#dom-performancetiming-fetchstart